abbymanalo/abby3/index.md

 <!--- Size width/height of Sprit images --->
 {% assign pixels = 256 %}

+**Issues with Mario**
+- Can only go left when already walking right
+- only can run left, not walk
+- "w key" to cheer stopped working
+- Mario is shifted too low (uncentered)
 <!--- HTML for page contains <p> tag named "Mario" and class properties for a "sprite"  -->

 <p id="mario" class="sprite"></p>